Competa-IT/self-service-consumer/README.md

 ##### Email Trigger Service

-This component watches the shared directory and triggers the UMC command `passwordreset/send_token` when the user has `univentionPasswordSelfServiceEmail` set.
+This component watches the shared directory and triggers the UMC command `passwordreset/send_token` when the user has objectClass `univentionPasswordSelfServiceEmail`.
 Then UMC sends the email to the user.

 ## Architecture